wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.10
+* Improvement: try to use admin info when no other contact info is present for an event (can happen after using the frontent submit form)

 = 1.5.9
 * Bugfix: the unique nbr for bookings only got generated when online payment was being selected too, now it gets generated if the total booking price >0